lueck/scannedb-ok/README.md

 ## Features

 - collects glyphs of each line by a clustering algorithm
-- inserts inter-word spaces based on adjustable factors
+- inserts inter-word spaces based on adjustable factors.
+There is also an experimental command for training an artificial neural network for inserting spaces on the ANN branch.
 - drops glyphs outside of the type area
 - drops single glyphs between lines
 - identifies types of lines: e.g. first line of paragraph, page